taykaiz/sgdatabot/README.md

 #### Requesting for API access to LTA DataMall
 In order request for data from LTA DataMall, you will have to [request for API access](https://www.mytransport.sg/content/mytransport/home/dataMall/request-for-api.html) and obtain an *API token*, which will be required in a later configuration step.
-Please use a valid email as DataMall in order to obtain the API token as well as be notified of any API offline and maintanence periods, which will result in certain features of this chatbot to be unavailable.
+Please use a valid email as DataMall in order to obtain the *API token* as well as be notified of any API offline and maintanence periods, which will result in certain features of this chatbot to be unavailable.

-### Inserting tokens and keys
+### Inserting name and tokens
-Modify `SGdataBot.py` and replace the placeholder names with your Telegram *bot name*, Telegram *bot token*, *API tokens and keys* obtained earlier accordingly.
+Modify `SGdataBot.py` and replace the placeholder names with your Telegram *bot name*, Telegram *bot token*, and LTA DataMall *API token* obtained earlier accordingly.
 ```bash
 BOT_NAME = "@YOUR_BOT_NAME"
 BOT_TOKEN = "YOUR_TELEGRAM_BOT_TOKEN